 - Basra has become so lawless that in the last three months 45 women have been killed for being ”immoral” because they were not fully covered or because they may have given birth outside wedlock;

 - The British unintentionally rearmed Shia militias by failing to recognise that Iraqi troops were loyal to more than one authority;

 - Shia militia are better armed than his men and control Iraq’s main port.

-He appealed for the British to help him do that: “We need the British to help us to watch our borders - both sea and land and we need their intelligence and air support and to keep training the Iraqi police.”
+In the interview he said the main problem the Iraqi security forces now faced was the struggle to wrest control back from the militia.
+He appealed for the British to help him do that: ”We need the British to help us to watch our borders – both sea and land and we need their intelligence and air support and to keep training the Iraqi police.”

 David Miliband, the British Foreign Secretary, who attended the handover ceremony, acknowledged that the territory was not ”a land of milk and honey” and promised Britain would remain a ”committed friend” of Iraq.

 But he insisted it was the right time to hand back control. ”The key conditions for the transfer of security responsibility to the Iraqi security forces are whether they are up to it: do they have the numbers?
 Do they have the leadership and training to provide leadership for this province?
 And the answer to those three questions is yes,” he said.